The Faith-Mind of True Entrusting

 Amida established The Vow beyond conceptual understanding

-Only those with karmic links with Buddhas from the past – nurtured and ripened by Listening Deeply in this life – and those who, realising their utter inability in performing meditative and non-meditative Buddhist practices, put aside all these self-centered disciplines, will come to Entrust themselves and their destiny fully in Amida Buddha and The Primal Vow.
-Thus, they accept and receive this inconceivable gift of Shinjin.
+Only those with karmic links with Buddhas from the past – nurtured and ripened by Listening Deeply in this life – and those who realized their utter inability in performing meditative and non-meditative Buddhist practices, will come to entrust themselves and their karmic destiny fully in Amida Buddha and The Primal Vow.
+Thus, putting aside all self-centered practices and disciplines, they spontaneously accept and receive this inconceivable gift of Shinjin.

 People who receive Amida Buddha’s Gift of Shinjin ‘Know’ with the one-thought moment of True Entrusting that they have been embraced by Boundless Compassion and definitely assured of birth in The Pure Land.
 They ‘Know’ that this is their last deluded existence in samsara and that they will become Buddhas at the end of their lives in mortal flesh.